 In Meyer’s Place, there is a New York-style joint called Pizza Pizza Pizza.
 This hole-in-the-wall serves giant pizza by the slice.
 It’s unassuming, but it holds a mighty secret.

 Gather the courage, walk past the sign that reads ‘staff only’, and push through the black curtain.
 With enough grit, you’ll step into an intimate cocktail bar.

-Technically this bar has no name, and that’s fine with us.
+Technically this bar has no name, and that’s fine with me.
 Their creative cocktail menu provides everything you need for a great (and late) night.

 Eau de Vie (French for ‘water of life’) has a knack for theatrics; this whiskey and cocktail bar serves drinks with liquid nitrogen, fire, and fairy floss.
 It is a local favorite, and one of the city’s best laneway bars -it has won several bar awards since opening in 2011.

 Tucked down Malthouse lane, the only giveaway that Eau De Vie exists is a vintage streetlamp above the wooden door.
 The same team also operates Mjølner – a Viking inspired restaurant and bar, and one of Melbourne’s best-themed bars.